to505to505/signal_project/README.md

 - Dmitrii Sakharov i6358438

 # Information about the project
-In order to get a correct alerts for measurments per minute, it's required to generate 1 minute worth of data, otherwise the alerts are triggered due to insufficient data.
+In order to get correct alerts for measurments per minute, it's required to generate 1 minute worth of data, otherwise the alerts are triggered due to insufficient data.
 You can finds all the unit tests (all passed) in src/test/java/com.

 ## Cardio Data Simulator